Pool Excavation: The Process & Questions You Should Ask Your Pool Builder

 The Pool Excavation Process

-The pool excavation process is a messy and noisy one.
-It is not a part of the pool-building process that many enjoy, but it is necessary to build an inground pool.
+The pool excavation process is messy and noisy.
+Although it is not a part of the pool-building process that many enjoy, it is necessary to build an inground pool.
 Although it is a daunting procedure, the entire excavation process can be narrowed down into four major steps.

 Before your pool contractor starts to build your inground pool, they will want to perform a soil test to check what they are building on.
 Your backyard could be composed of sand, organic matter, clay, or gravel that may impact the digging of the pool.
 Before they even start digging, they will want to ensure that your backyard is suitable for an inground pool.

-With a professional contractor, the digging shouldn’t really take more than one day for a residential pool.
-Of course, with larger and more complicated pools, expect the digging to take longer.
-This part of the process is also where pool contractors may encounter underground obstacles such as soil instability or rocks.
-These challenges may extend the digging period.
+For a residential pool, the digging shouldn’t take more than one day with a professional contractor.
+Of course, larger and more complicated pools will take longer.
+During this part of the process, pool contractors may encounter underground obstacles, such as soil instability or rocks, which may extend the digging period.

 Your contractor will also bring in heavy machinery, such as a backhoe, to help with the digging process.
-Be prepared for these giant machines to take over your backyard and possibly damage it during the construction process.
+Be prepared for these giant machines to take over your backyard and possibly damage it during construction.

-After digging the hole, the professionals will also remove the vast amounts of soil and rock accumulated.
+After digging the hole, the professionals will remove the vast amounts of soil and rock that have accumulated.
 They will heap it all onto a dump truck and put it away for you.

 Questions to Ask Your Pool Excavation Contractor